LatentLens: Revealing Highly Interpretable Visual Tokens in LLMs: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this work, we established that visual tokens are consistently interpretable across LLM layers, even at the input to the LLM.
 The ability to find interpretable visual tokens relies on using contextualized textual token representations, instead of the input or output embedding layers of the underlying model.
 Our findings challenge the inconclusive results of previous work in a systematic study across interpretability methods, models, and layers.

-These results also offer an explanation for what is happening ``under the hood'' when connecting separately trained vision encoders and LLMs, and why this requires minimal updates of weights and architecture.
-For example, one piece in the puzzle for explaining this straightforward mapping is our \textit{Mid-Layer Leap} observation: visual tokens at the input are already aligned with semantic intermediate language representations (e.g., layers 8--16), rather than word-level embeddings.
+These results also help explain why connecting separately trained vision encoders and LLMs requires only minimal weight and architecture updates.
+For example, one piece in the puzzle for explaining this straightforward mapping is our \textit{Mid-Layer Leap} observation: visual tokens at the input are already aligned with semantic intermediate language representations (e.g., layers 8--16), rather than word-level embeddings.\looseness=-1

 Broadly, it is a long-standing goal to understand the relation between the physical world and abstract symbolic processing, both in human cognition \citep{harnad1990symbol} as well as AI systems \citep{huh2024position, bisk-etal-2020-experience}.
-Our empirical study contributes toward understanding how visual and linguistic representations interface in neural systems, and to what extent we can find isomorphisms.
+Our empirical study contributes toward understanding how visual and linguistic representations interface in neural systems, and to what extent we can find isomorphisms.\looseness=-1

 We foresee many exciting avenues for future work.
 A fundamental question is to what extent vision and language representations share deeper structural similarities beyond interpretability. \lens may extend beyond VLMs to other non-linguistic tokens such as soft prompts \citep{lester-etal-2021-power}, latent thinking \citep{hao2025training}, or speech \citep{ogunremi2025transcribe}.
-It could also be applied to natively multimodal models \citep{team2024chameleon,zhou2025transfusion,team2023gemini} or refined as a tool with a dynamic corpus\footnote{We present an initial exploration of this in \Cref{app:dynamic_corpus}}.
-In terms of downstream implications, we see promise in mitigating hallucination \citep{jiang2025interpreting}, as well as causal ablations investigating how interpretable vs. non-interpretable visual tokens affect task performance.
+It could also be applied to natively multimodal models \citep{team2024chameleon,zhou2025transfusion,team2023gemini} or refined as a tool with a dynamic corpus.\footnote{We present an initial exploration of this in \Cref{app:dynamic_corpus}} In terms of downstream implications, we see promise in mitigating hallucination \citep{jiang2025interpreting}, as well as causal ablations investigating how interpretable vs. non-interpretable visual tokens affect task performance.